stiofanEimeid/the-online-cookbook/README.md

 product_description | String
 product_price | String

+8. Save your Mongo URI for the database collection to .flaskenv.
+The MONGO URI typically comes in the form: mongodb+srv://<username>:<password>@<cluster_name>-qtxun.mongodb.net/<database_name>?retryWrites=true&w=majority (Note the placeholders for your username, password, cluster name and database name).
+For further assistance, please consult the [MONGO_URI documentation](https://docs.mongodb.com/manual/reference/connection-string/).
-8. Run using the command ```python3 app.py```.
+9. Run using the command ```python3 app.py```.
-9. Site may be found running at http://127.0.0.1:5000/
+10. Site may be found running at http://127.0.0.1:5000/

 #### Deploying the Project to Heroku

 This project has been deployed to Heroku using the master branch on GitHub.
 In order to deploy to Heroku, please follow these steps:

-1. Install the heroku API to your IDE of choice, using the command ...
-2. Create a requirements.txt file using the command ```sudo pip3 freeze > requirements.txt```
+1. Create a requirements.txt file using the command ```sudo pip3 freeze > requirements.txt```
-3. Create a Procfile using the command ```echo web: Python app.py > Procfile```.
+2. Create a Procfile using the command ```echo web: Python app.py > Procfile```.
 (Note that 'app.py' is the name of this project's main Python file.)
-4. Free Dynos...
+3. Initialise a git repository using the command ```git init``` and push the project to github using the following commands:```git add .```, ```git commit -m "Initial Commit",``` and finally ```git push```.
+You should be prompted for your Github username and password.
+Enter these and the project will be pushed.
-5. Create or login to your account on Heroku.
+4. Create or login to your account on Heroku.
 Create a new app in your dashboard and name it.
 Set it to your region.
 Under the settings tab, select reveal var configs and input following:

 IP | 0.0.0.0
-PORT |
+PORT | 5000
-MONGO URI | mongodb+srv://<username>:<password>@<cluster_name>-qtxun.mongodb.net/<database_name>?retryWrites=true&w=majority
+MONGO URI | <your_mongo_uri>
-SECRET KEY | <your_secret_key> *
+SECRET KEY | <your_secret_key>
 DEBUG | FALSE

-6. Go to the deploy tab, connect Github under the deployment method section and then select enable automic deployment.
+5. Go to the deploy tab, connect Github under the deployment method section and then select enable automic deployment.
-7. At this point, you should be able to see the app running by clicking the Open App button in the top right of the Heroku dashboard.
+6. At this point, you should be able to see the app running by clicking the Open App button in the top right of the Heroku dashboard.
 A record of build success and otherwise along with deployment may be viewed from the activity tab, also in the dashboard.
 If you encounter any issues using Heroku, please visit their [troubleshooting section](https://devcenter.heroku.com/categories/troubleshooting).

-*Note the placeholders for your username, password, cluster name and database name.

-9. Under the settings tab of your account, enable automatic deploy by connecting to Github.
+7. Under the settings tab of your account, enable automatic deploy by connecting to Github.
 Select the relevant repository with which to connect.
 This will enable your code to automatically update and deploy on heroku when you push Github.
-10. MongoDB cluster and collection names...
-11. With the site successfully deployed, you may now view it using the open app button.
-Problems with deployment may be found under the activity tab.
+8. With the site successfully deployed, you may now view it using the open app button.
+A history of the deployment statuses may be viewed under the activity tab.

 ## Credits